DevBigEazi/DevBigEazi/README.md

 ### Quick overview

 ### What I do
 I am deeply passionate about Open Source projects, dedicating around 95% of my GitHub contributions to freely sharing my work with the community.
-My true love is web development, as it combines the perfect mix of logical programming with the opportunity to create visually stunning designs.
+My true love is web and mobile app development, as they combine the perfect mix of logical programming with the opportunity to create visually stunning designs.

 ## My skills 📜